-2. OBJECTIVES TARGETS Α Associated Action Plans are: 'Open Mosaic Habitats on Previously Developed Land', 'Quarries & Gravel Pits', 'Lowland Calcareous Grassland', 'A Cuckoo Bee' and 'Rare Bumblebees' PLEASE CONSULT THE 'GENERIC SPECIES' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR OBJECTIVES COMMON TO ALL SPECIES PLANS Α. To monitor and maintain up-to-date listings of sites. on В. To maintain the size and range of known populations of B. discolor . ongoing C. To increase the population size and range in the sub-region.
-2020 www.warwickshirewildlifetrust.org.uk
+2. OBJECTIVES TARGETS Associated Action Plans are: 'Open Mosaic Habitats on Previously Developed Land', 'Quarries & Gravel Pits', 'Lowland Calcareous Grassland', 'A Cuckoo Bee' and 'Rare Bumblebees' PLEASE CONSULT THE ' GENERIC SPECIES ' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR OBJECTIVES COMMON TO ALL SPECIES PLANS A. To monitor and maintain up-to-date listings of sites.
+Targeted action is no longer required B. To maintain the size and range of known populations of B. discolor .
+C. To increase the population size and range in the sub-region.